MatissJurevics/Chess-AI/README.md

 A basic AI that can play chess

 ## TO-DO
+- [x] create moveable board
-[ ] Create chess board with moveable pieces
+- [ ] Create chess board with moveable pieces
-[ ] Implement proper logic for all pieces (castling, etc) [ ] Create basic AI that moves at random
+- [ ] Implement proper logic for all pieces (castling, etc)
+- [ ] Create basic AI that moves at random
-[ ] Figure the rest out...
+- [ ] Figure the rest out...